-The Gloucester County Nature Club and co-sponsors invite people of all ages to participate in the 2017 (18th annual) Gloucester County Bird Quest.
-This year Bird Quest will take place on Saturday May 6, 2017 from 7:00am to 12:00 noon throughout Gloucester County.
+The Gloucester County Nature Club and co-sponsors invite people of all ages to participate in the 2019 Gloucester County Bird Quest.
+This year Bird Quest will take place on Saturday May 4, 2019 from 7:00am to 12:00 noon throughout Gloucester County.

-We are pleased to return to Scotland Run Park (Wilson Lake) in Clayton for our picnic and gathering.
+This is our 20th Anniversary.
+We want to make this the best Bird Quest ever.
+We are pleased to announce a NEW LOCATION for our picnic and gathering: Wheelabrator Wildlife Refuge in Westville (off of Rt 130).
 We hope to reach new families and continue to excite our legacy participants with a wonderful setting for our picnic.
-Scotland Run Park is located at 980 West Academy St., Clayton, NJ 08312 (directions below).

-During this time, teams visit parks and natural sites in Gloucester County to find as many different bird species as they can.
+During the event, teams visit parks and natural sites in Gloucester County to find as many different bird species as they can.
 The Quest is:

 The Quest is an educational event: novices are encouraged to participate.